whalebone/wb-docs/en/local_resolver.rst

    :align: center

-.. note:: The default policy is applied in cases where a more granular policy for a subnet is not defined.
+.. note:: The first policy that is defined acts as a **default** policy and is applied in cases where a more granular policy for a network range is not available.
+This policy is always on the top of the list, is marked with a special icon and cannot be deleted.